 Berolina Pawns.
+This is a well-known (classic) variant.
 Normal pawns move straight forward and capture by moving diagonally.
 Berolina pawns are just the opposite — they move along the forward diagonals, and capture by moving straight forward.
 I like the idea of “Berolina plus” pawns, which add the ability to capture by moving sideways.
 Like normal pawns, a Berolina pawn can optionally move two squares on its initial move, and is otherwise restricted to moves of a single square.
 Berolina pawns are a simple idea that completely transforms the opening.

 Scorpion Pawns.
 In addition to the normal pawn movement and capture, scorpion pawns can make a non-capturing move like a knight, but forward-wide only.
 A pawn on e4, for instance, would have extra moves to c5 and g5.
 Scorpion pawns are dangerously maneuverable.